MaxencePechoux/KeepOffTheGrass/ReadMe.txt

  DONE- Store commands for each turn into a StringBuilder (probably) and just append with ; at the end DONE- Create a GameInstance class instantiated in Main, to get out of static context DONE- Determine and store if we start from left side or right side: if any tank.X < Gridwidth / 2 -> we are on the left, otherwise we are on the right
- - Keep track of the middle of X axis and of Defense line position/desired position?
+ DONE- Keep track of the middle of X axis and of Defense line position/desired position?